 Here at BlackFreelance, you’ll find all the standards including a blog, tips (on finding freelance work, improving your skills, specializing as a freelancer,) and an explanation of why this site exists in the first place.

 Ready to get moving and dive into some of the resources here?
-Choose the statement below that best applies to you.
+Choose which of these fit you best…

 Side note…if you want to get a feel for how you can expect your freelance career to progress, check out the 7 stages you’ll work through in your business.

 Welcome to the BlackFreelance community and I hope to see you around soon!

 P.S.
 If you EVER have any questions, shoot me an email at firstname.lastname@example.org.
 I love hearing about your challenges, questions, and successes because it helps me make the site a better place for us all.